leafoflegend/1808-BCP/README.md

 9. Navigate to your VSCode folder.
 Use `ls` or `dir` to ensure you see all the files here. **REMEMBER TO BE SAVING FILES WITH `.JS` AT THE END.** In your terminal of choice, run  `nodemon -q ${location of your file}`.
 You will see the terminal display either nothing - or whatever `console.log`'s exist within your file.
 Every time you save - it will reprint results to the- terminal!

 ## Videos
-Videos can be found COMING SOON!.
+Videos can be found COMING SOON!

 ## Notes
 You can make a Github account and use it to go to the issues tab on this page and file `issues` with the README or any part of this setup/codebase that isn't working for you!